-The hostel arranges to provide healthcare services to students living in the hostels.
+The College arranges to provide healthcare services to students living in the hostels also.
+A full time nurse is employed by the Medical Center who provides medical guidance.
 In emergency situations, a bus is stationed outside the hostel, to take them to government hospitals; it is usually on a fee-for-service basis.